Kamal al-Haydari

-Grand Ayatollah Sayyid Kamal al-Haydari (كمال الحسيني الحيدري; born 1956) is a Philosopher and Shia marja' from Iraq, who resides in Qom, Iran.
+Grand Ayatollah Sayyid Kamal al-Husayni al-Haydari (كمال الحسيني الحيدري; born 1956) is an Iraqi Islamic philosopher and a Shia marja'.

-Al-Haydari's intellectual output can be loosely grouped with a critical school within Islamic studies sometimes known as madrasat naqd al-turath (school of criticising [religious] heritage).
-This school is generally known for being critical of "accepted" or purportedly "orthodox" truths, and calls for a renewed examination of previously thought of "unassailable" texts or opinions.
+Al-Haydari's intellectual output can be loosely grouped with a critical school within Islamic studies sometimes known as Madrasat Naqd al-Turath (school of criticising [religious] heritage), or simply Naqd al-Turath, which is generally known for being critical of "accepted" or purportedly "orthodox" truths in Twelver Shia Islam, and calls for a renewed examination of previously thought of "unassailable" texts or opinions.

-He has argued that Twelver Shi'i thought has by large evolved from a rational/theologically centered school of thought into a jurisprudentially centered school.
+He resides in Qom, Iran.
+He has argued that Twelver Shi'i Usuli thought has by large evolved from a rational/theologically centered school of thought into a jurisprudentially centered school.

-Family
+Background

 Al-Haydari was born into a renowned Karbalaei family, that goes back to their patriarch Mir Haidar al-Husayni, a descendant of the fourth Shi'ite Imam, Ali Zayn al-Abideen.
 His great-grandfather, Sayyid Abdullah al-Haydari (d.
 1899) was a grand scholar, and is buried in the Imam Husayn shrine, along with his children.
 They played a large role in the expansion of the courtyard of the shrine from the south eastern side.